 19 ) Tarragon

-Tarragon , scientifically known as Artemisia dracunculus, belongs to the asteraceae or sunflower family .
-It is one of the most important herbs in French cooking and is one of the constituent of ‘Fines herbes‘.
+It is one of the most important herbs in French cooking and is one of the constituents of ‘Fines herbes‘.
 It has a flavour similar to anise.

-The French tarragon and the Russian tarragon are the most widely used in cooking, though Russian tarragon is more coarser and weaker in flavour than French tarragon.
+The French tarragon and the Russian tarragon are the most widely used in cooking, though the Russian tarragon is coarser and weaker in flavor than the French tarragon.

 20 ) Thyme